mkro298/MixEngine/README.md

 *As the site is still in development mode on Spotify it will only work for users who are explicitly given access*

+## Set-up through an IDE

+Run the following commands to set up all dependencies

 ## Site Demo

 Home Page: